sapirdeu/Nqueens_And_Knight_Optimization/README.md

 1. First Choice Hill Climbing
 2. Stochastic Hill Climbing

-For further details check the Project.pdf file and the Presentation.pdf file.
+For further details check the Report.pdf file and the Presentation.pdf file.